Humphrey Firman: Citation

+Legacy

 In New Malden, Surrey, a plaque bearing his name was unveiled on the war memorial in April 2008, while Firman Close is named after him.
 A stone slab memorial to Firman is set into the pavement on the south side of South Kensington tube station and was unveiled on 25 April 2016.
 He is commemorated on the Basra Memorial.

 His Victoria Cross is held at the York Castle Museum.